Jesse-Na/codeboard/README.md

 Our project does not have a live deployment.

 ## AI Assistance & Verification
 AI was only briefly used in this project to explore ideas on implementing a vertical toolbar for the whiteboard.

-### Prompt
-How do I make a shadcn menubar go from top to bottom instead of left to right

-### What we did with it
 The AI provided a solution that used the *shadcn/ui Menubar* to create the toolbar.
-However, the *shadcn/ui Menubar* was not designed to be vertical as it had no supported 'orientation' prop and the AI did not consider this when the providing the solution.
-After a few more prompts to try and create a vertical toolbar without using the menubar, it became clear that there the AI was facing limitations in this scenario.
+However, the *shadcn/ui Menubar* was not designed to be vertical as it had no supported 'orientation' prop and the AI did not consider this when providing a solution.
+After a few more prompts to try and create a vertical toolbar without using the menubar, it became clear that the AI was facing limitations.
 As such, we no longer considered AI when planning the rest of the project.

 ## Individual Contributions